OTHER SUSTAINABLE RAW MATERIALS

 Evaluating new roasting operations to reduce energy and water use

 We want to do everything we can to create a more sustainable future for corn production.
-We purchase from countries such as the United States and Brazil, and even though we buy more corn by weight than any other raw material, the amount we buy is a drop in the bucket of global purchases.
+We purchase from countries such as the United States and Brazil, and even though we buy more corn by weight than any other raw material, the amount we buy is less than 0.1% of global purchases.
 Notwithstanding our industry position we embarked on a journey of mapping our global corn supply chains back to origin to evaluate our most material impacts and to define how we can be most influential and drive change.

 Most of our confectionery products and pet food contain corn, corn-based products, such as syrup, starch and sugar alcohol, or meat from animals fed on corn.
 We estimate that 25 percent of the raw materials we buy come directly from corn and that another 26 percent are at least heavily dependent on it.
 A reliable supply of sustainable corn is key to our future.

 We want to keep delivering the milk chocolate and caramel delights you love.
 That means taking extra care to contribute sustainably to the future of the dairy industry.
 Our suppliers include Deutsches Milchkontor GmbH, Fonterra and FrieslandCampina.
 In total, we buy less than 1 percent of global dairy supplies, and most of the milk that supplies our factories is locally produced – including in the Netherlands, France, Germany, UK, New Zealand and the US.

 A strong, high-quality dairy industry is important for our business, the communities we rely on, and the world.
 By working in partnership with others to promote more sustainable agriculture and responsible sourcing, we can make it happen.
 This work includes: